wazuh/wazuh-documentation/source/pci-dss/system-inventory.rst

    :align: center
    :width: 100%

-The system inventory module is enabled by default in all compatible systems including all the available scans.
+The system inventory module is enabled with all available scans by default in all compatible systems.